lukca94/solar_panel_DE2_project/README.md

 - automative servo motor rotation
 - values storing
 - OLED displaying values

+### Code
+#### ADC
+In order to get analog values we need to create a use internal ADC of the ATmega 328P, this ADC can be used with pins PC0-PC7.

+#### Servo
+This library generates PWM that is required for servo operation.
+An input in range of 0°-180° gets a value for the PWM generator and PWM signal is outputed for the servos.

+#### Move
+These functions are responsible for solar panel alignment in the light source direction.
+Utilizing four photo resistors, one with the highest light value is selected and in accordance with its position, the panel is rotated.
+This rotation is stopped when two of the phoresistors on reach the same value.
+Now begins the tilting phase.
+Again the photo resistors are checked and the solar panel starts to tilt in direction of the highest value until they are all outputing the same value.

 ### Hardware setup
 Hardware connection is showed on schematic below.